In SQL, the

 MAX function works in the same way, but returns the largest value in a column instead of the smallest.

 You can also use both min and max function together with group by statement:

-SELECT department, MIN(salary), MAX(salary) FROM employees GROUP BY department;
+SELECT department, MIN(salary), MAX(salary)

 It will give the department wise minimum and maximum salary of the employees.

 MAX() functions can also be used with a